robtaylor/VACASK/benchmark/README.md

 |VACASK     |  61.52         |1021       |7        |3487       |

 ### Effect of residual tolerance checks
 Residual tolerance check (rtc) makes sure KCL equations are satisfied within a prescribed tolerance.
 It can induce extra NR iterations and slow down the simulation, but on the other hand makes the simulation results more accurate.
 By default residual tolerance check is enabled (option `nr_residualcheck` set to 1).
 This check is not performed in Ngspice.
+The table lists the results of the c6288 benchmark.

 |Simulator            |Time (s)        |Timepoints |Rejected |Iterations |
 |---------------------|----------------|-----------|---------|-----------|